 Cancer and its treatment are a challenge for anyone, regardless of age.
 But if you’re over 65, you may face unique issues that affect people only in your age group.
 We’re committed to providing cancer patients of all ages with the treatment, facilities, and support they need.

 Your treatment team will include healthcare professionals who have the specialized training and experience to effectively treat older patients.
 Every aspect of your care — diagnosis, treatment, recovery, support — will be tailored to meet your particular needs.

 Treatment for bladder cancer can affect your sexual health.
 Vaginal dryness and pain during sex are common side effects.
 If you experience any of these side effects, let Memorial Sloan Kettering help.
 Through our Female Sexual Medicine and Women’s Health Program, you’ll be connected to a specially trained counselor who can help you find solutions to issues affecting your sexual health.

-The doctors and nurses of our Male Sexual & Reproductive Medicine Program can help you manage potential sexual side effects of testicular cancer treatment, including fertility, ejaculation, and the ability to get and keep a normal erection.
-They can also explain your options for storing sperm before surgery.
+The doctors and nurses of our Male Sexual and Reproductive Medicine Program can help you manage potential sexual side effects of bladder cancer treatment.

-Beyond the many other health issues it causes, tobacco use is a serious risk factor for bladder and many types of cancer, and can also make cancer treatments less effective.
+Beyond the many other health issues it causes, tobacco use is a serious risk factor for bladder cancer and can also make treatments less effective.
 If you smoke, we want to help you stop — now — to reduce your risk of developing a second cancer or impairing your treatment.